Equal Loudness Curves

 Contour Lines

 We can then take this a step further.
-Say our first run we used 1 kHz as the reference tone and ran the test at 40 dBSPL.
+Say in our first run we used 1 kHz as the reference tone and ran the test at 40 dBSPL.
 Now suppose we ran it again for a reference of 50 dBSPL, and then 60 dBSPL etc...
-Each time we would generate an entire new "equal loudness" line.
+Each time we would generate an entirely new "equal loudness" line.

 Because we use the more recent measurements for our standards the name "Equal Loudness Contour" is a better fit than "Fletcher Munson Curves" though you will often see the names interchanged freely.